0303 303 0303

 Bereavement is a very personal experience and there is no right or wrong way to grieve.
-What will follow is a mixture of emotions that can fluctuate over time.
+What will follow is a mixture of emotions that can change over time.

 The post-transplant experience leading up to the bereavement can sometimes be difficult and can leave you with questions and emotions that you might need help with.
 Although we cannot know what you are experiencing, this information is aimed at helping you identify those emotions and answering some questions that you might have.